February 13, 2017

 Starting Your Own Business can be challenging…are you ready to turn your idea into a real business opportunity?
 This workshop, conducted by experienced business advisors, is designed as a guide for the first-time business owner.
 Your payment to attend includes a comprehensive start-up workbook, handouts, and resources in marketing, financing, management and operations.
 Highlights of the workshop include using the “Business Model Canvas” to evaluate whether there is a viable business in your good idea, identifying your target customers and your “unique selling proposition”, consider start-up costs, sales, expenses and financing options.
 Learn how to register your business, apply for tax numbers, ways to pitch your idea, develop a business plan plus more.
 By the end of this workshop you will be well-informed about the tools and resources available to you and the “Next Steps” involved in launching a successful business.

 Space is limited.
 To register for the workshop sign up online at www.vtsbdc.org (click on the training tab).
 For registration questions, please email Heather Gonyaw at firstname.lastname@example.org.
 The registration fee is $99.00.
 Your payment includes a start-up workbook in hardcopy and pdf format.

 Vermont Small Business Development Center is a non-profit partnership of government, education and business, organized to help Vermont small businesses succeed.
 No-cost, confidential advice is provided to existing business owners and new entrepreneurs throughout the state.
-The local SBDC office is part of Springfield Regional Development Corporation.
+The local VTSBDC office is part of Springfield Regional Development Corporation, 14 Clinton Street in Springfield VT.
 For more information visit www.vtsbdc.org or contact Debra Boudrieau at (802) 885-2071 or email@example.com.